chijames/Poly-Encoder/README.md

 - The results are calculated on sampled portion (1000 instances) of dev set.

+- da = data augmentation, we only report one result with poly vectors=64 and bert-large with data augmentation (dstc7_aug).
+This result is really close to numbers reported in the original paper.

 Ubuntu:
 |       Model       |   **R@1**  |   **R@2**  |  **R@5**   |  **R@10**  |  **MRR**   |
 | :---------------: | :--------: | :--------: | :--------: | :--------: | :--------: |